Createdd/Writing/2020/articles/mlApiCovid.md

 1. Create a local folder `mkdir NAME`
 2. Create a new repository on Github with `NAME`
 3. Create conda environment `conda create --name NAME python=3.7`
+4. Register new environment in jupyter `ipython kernel install --name NAME--user`
-4. Activate conda environment `conda activate PATH_TO_ENVIRONMENT`
+5. Activate conda environment `conda activate PATH_TO_ENVIRONMENT`
-5. Create git repo `git init`
+6. Create git repo `git init`
-6. Connect to Github repo.
+7. Connect to Github repo.
 Add Readme file, commit it and

 ```sh
 git remote add origin URL_TO_GIT_REPO
 git push -u origin master
 ```

-# 2. Create a solution for a problem
+# 2. Develop a solution for a problem

+As we will develop a Machine Learning solution, a Jupyter Notebook will be very useful.

-## Install packages
+## Install packages and track jupyter files properly

 Install jupyter notebook and jupytext: